Sutimlimab-jome (Enjaymo)

 • Enjaymo is indicated for the treatment of hemolysis in adults with cold agglutinin disease (CAD).

 Sutimlimab-jome, a classical complement inhibitor, is available as Enjaymo (Bioverativ USA Inc.).
-Sutimlimab-jome is an immunoglobulin G (IgG), subclass 4 (IgG4) monoclonal antibody (mAb) that inhibits the classical complement pathway (CP) and specifically binds to complement protein component 1, s subcomponent (C1s), a serine protease which cleaves C4.
+Sutimlimab-jome is an immunoglobulin G (IgG), subclass 4 (IgG4) monoclonal antibody (mAb) that inhibits the classical complement pathway and specifically binds to complement protein component 1, s subcomponent (C1s), a serine protease which cleaves C4.
 Sutimlimab-jome does not inhibit the lectin and alternative pathways.
-Inhibition of the classical complement pathway at the level of C1s prevents deposition of complement opsonins on the surface of RBCs, resulting in inhibition of hemolysis in persons with cold agglutinin disease (CAD) (Bioverativ USA, 2023).
+Inhibition of the classical complement pathway at the level of C1s prevents deposition of complement opsonins on the surface of red blood cells (RBCs), resulting in inhibition of hemolysis in persons with cold agglutinin disease (CAD).

 Labeled warning and precautions for Enjaymo include serious infections, infusion-related reactions, risk of autoimmune disease, and recurrent hemolysis after Enjaymo discontinuation.

 Administration of Enjaymo may result in infusion-related reactions.
-In the CARDINAL study, 2 of 24 patients (8%) treated with Enjaymo experienced infusion-related reactions (shortness of breath, rapid heartbeat, nausea, flushing, and headache).
+In two phase 3 studies, 19 of 66 (29%) patients treated with Enjaymo experienced infusion-related reactions (e.g., shortness of breath, rapid heartbeat, nausea, flushing, headache, hypotension, chest discomfort, pruritus, rash, injection site reaction, and dizziness).
+One patient permanently discontinued Enjaymo due to an infusion-related reaction.

 Based on its mechanism of action, Enjaymo may potentially increase the risk for developing autoimmune diseases such as systemic lupus erythematosus (SLE).
 Development of SLE has been associated with inherited classical complement deficiency.
 Patients with SLE or autoimmune disease with positive anti-nuclear antibody were excluded from clinical trials with Enjaymo.

-If treatment with Enjaymo is interrupted, closely monitor patients for signs and symptoms of recurrent hemolysis, e.g., elevated levels of total bilirubin or lactate dehydrogenase (LDH) accompanied by a decrease in hemoglobin, or reappearance of symptoms such as fatigue, dyspnea, palpitations, or hemoglobinuria.
+If treatment with Enjaymo is interrupted, patients are to be closely monitored for signs and symptoms of recurrent hemolysis (e.g., elevated levels of total bilirubin or lactate dehydrogenase (LDH) accompanied by a decrease in hemoglobin) or reappearance of symptoms such as fatigue, dyspnea, palpitations, or hemoglobinuria.
 According the Prescribing Information, consider restarting Enjaymo if signs and symptoms of hemolysis occur after discontinuation.

 Cold Agglutinin Disease